fledge-iot/fledge/docs/securing_fledge.rst

 Update User Details
 -------------------

 The edit user option allows the name, authentication method and description of a user to be updated.
+This option is only available to users with the *admin* role.

 +---------------+
 | |update_user| |